 While veins, like arteries, have intimal, medial, and adventitial layers, the proportions of tissue in each layer vary.
 Overall, venous walls are much thinner.
 The smooth muscle and elastic proportions of venous walls are less developed in comparison to arterial walls.
 The venous adventitia is proportionally thicker.10 Venous walls are much more distensible than arterial walls, however, allowing veins to better accommodate variations in blood volume and serve as a reservoir.
 In fact, more than 60% of the body's blood volume is contained in veins and venules.11 Unlike arteries, veins contain valves that allow regulating the direction of blood flow toward the heart.

 In the leg, perforating veins penetrate the fascia, providing the connection between the deep and superficial veins.
 Valves direct the flow of blood from superficial to deep veins in the legs.
 Venous sinusoids within the calf musculature connect to form intramusuclar plexi, which join the peroneal veins.
 In contrast, the valves in veins of the foot direct blood from deep to superficial veins, thus explaining how the saphenous veins are filled without direct contact with the capillary beds.12

-In the legs, because of the valves, blood flow is assisted by contractions ...
+In the legs, because of the valves, blood flow is assisted ...